ibbles/LearningUnreal/Procedural Content Generation PCG.md

 The Target can be the location of an [[Actor]] to make the points be around that [[Actor]].
 See _Get Actor Data_ below.

+## Point Filter

+Split the input points into two sets according to a predicate.
+We get the `true` set and the `false` set.
+Called the Inside Filter and the Outside Filter, respectively.

+## Merge

+Take two sets of points and merge them to a single set.

+## Point Filter > Merge

+We can use Filter and Merge together to modify a subset of a set of points.
+Use a Point Filter node to extract the set of points that should be modified.
+Route the Inside Filter through a set of point modification nodes, such as Projection or Transform Point.
+Route both the output of the last modification node and the Outside Filter output of the Point Filter node to a Merge node.
+The effect is that we start with a set of point, split them in two sets based on a predicate, modified one of the sets but left the other unchanged, and then merged them back to a single set again.

 ## Spatial Noise